TexturePacker Content Protection

 • dddddddd

-Each value is a 32-bit part of the whole 128-bit encryption key.
-It's quite hard to spot inside the app since it's simply another value passed to a function.
+Each value is a 32-bit part of the entire 128-bit encryption key.
+It's quite hard to spot them inside the app since it's simply another value passed to a function.

 caw_setkey_part(0, 0xaaaaaaaa);